 The first question (i.e., What is the condition of aquatic life in creeks in the RMC area?) is addressed by assessing indicators of aquatic biological health at probabilistic sampling locations.
 Once a sufficient number of samples have been collected, ambient biological condition can be estimated for streams at a regional (or countywide) scale.
-Over the past nine years (WY 2012 through WY 2020), SMCWPPP and the Regional Water Board have sampled 91 probabilistic and 9 targeted sites10 in San Mateo County.
-The number of probabilistic samples is sufficient to estimate ambient biological condition for urban streams countywide (66 sites)11.
-There is still an insufficient number of probabilistic samples to accurately assess the ambient biological condition of countywide non-urban streams (25 sites) as well as individual watersheds and smaller jurisdictional areas (i.e., cities).
+Over the past ten years (WY 2012 through WY 2021), SMCWPPP and the Regional Water Board have sampled 98 probabilistic and 12 targeted sites11 in San Mateo County.
+The number of sampled probabilistic samples sampled to date is now sufficient to estimate ambient biological condition for both urban and non-urban streams countywide12.
+However, there is still an insufficient number of probabilistic samples to accurately assess the ambient biological condition for individual watersheds and smaller jurisdictional areas (i.e., cities).

-10 MRP 2.0 allows for up to 20% of bioassessment surveys at targeted sites to address other types of management questions.
+11 MRP 2.0 allows for up to 20% of bioassessment surveys at targeted sites to address other types of management questions.
+Subsequent communications from Regional Board staff have authorized additional monitoring at targeted sites due to exhaustion of available probabilistic sites.

-11 For each of the strata, it is necessary to obtain a sample size of at least 30 in order to evaluate the condition of aquatic life within known estimates of precision.
+12 For each of the strata, it is necessary to obtain a sample size of at least 30 in order to evaluate the condition of aquatic life within known estimates of precision.
 This estimate is defined by a power curve from a binomial distribution (BASMAA 2012).